Nguyễn Văn Bảy: October 6, 1965

 that detonated off his left wing.
 His MiG-17 then pitched down and started vibrating.
-Bay managed to land safely at Noi Bai airfield, just north of Hanoi.
+Bảy managed to land safely at Noi Bai airfield, just north of Hanoi.
 He later stated, "I felt like a light boxer who confidently walked up to the ring and tried to knock out the super heavy boxers.
 It was not a single fight but dozens of dogfights.
 We were outnumbered four or five to one.
 Our thoughts were on survival, nothing more."

 April 26, 1966

-USAF F-4C Phantom IIs participated in a strike along Route 10 at Bac Son-Binh Gia, and a flight of four MiG-17s that included pilot Nguyen Van Bay were directed by North Vietnamese ground control intercept radar (GCI) to fly at 2,500 meters and 15 km south of Bac Son-Binh Gia; due to the constant shifting of direction of flight by the U.S. aircraft, the MiG-17 pilots decided engaged the American raiders head-on, and in the ensuing melee, Luu Huy Chao claimed a Phantom shot-down, while Nguyen Van Bay scored hits on another Phantom, damaging it for certain, but couldn't confirm it as a kill.
+USAF F-4C Phantom IIs participated in a strike along Route 10 at Bắc Sơn-Bình Gia, and a flight of four MiG-17s that included pilot Nguyễn Văn Bảy were directed by North Vietnamese ground control intercept radar (GCI) to fly at 2,500 meters and 15 km south of Bac Son-Binh Gia; due to the constant shifting of direction of flight by the U.S. aircraft, the MiG-17 pilots decided engaged the American raiders head-on, and in the ensuing melee, Lưu Huy Chao claimed a Phantom shot-down, while Nguyễn Văn Bảy scored hits on another Phantom, damaging it for certain, but couldn't confirm it as a kill.

 April 29, 1966

 On 29 April 1966, North Vietnamese GCI directed the 923rd Fighter Regiment MiGs into two separate battles against USAF and USN aircraft.
 A pilot of one flight of MiG-17s from the 923rd regiment, Bui Dinh Kinh claimed the downing of a USAF A-1E Skyraider piloted by Col. Leo "Sid" Boston; although some sources may have misidentified the loss as a USN A-4E Skyhawk piloted by navy Captain (same rank as air force Colonel) L.S.
 Boston.
-In the other interception flight of the 923rd regiment MiG-17s that day, Nguyen Van Bay intercepted USAF F-105s and F-4s, shooting down the F-105D Thunderchief piloted by Lt.
+In the other interception flight of the 923rd regiment MiG-17s that day, Nguyễn Văn Bảy intercepted USAF F-105s and F-4s, shooting down the F-105D Thunderchief piloted by Lt.
 Donald W. Bruch of the 333rd TFS, just north of Hanoi, although the US-side claims this loss was due to AAA; Lt.
 Bruch according to witnesses, was not seen to eject from his stricken aircraft, and was declared KIA on 4 May 1966.

 June 21, 1966

-Bay and three other MiG-17s were sent to engage an RF-8A (reconnaissance variant) and its escorting F-8s.
-Despite two Migs being destroyed by the F-8s, Bay managed to down one F-8 piloted by Cole Black.
+Bảy and three other MiG-17s were sent to engage an RF-8A (reconnaissance variant) and its escorting F-8s.
+Despite two Migs being destroyed by the F-8s, Bảy managed to down one F-8 piloted by Cole Black.

-While Bay and the other MiG-17s were engaging the F-8s, the lead Mig-17, piloted by Phan Thanh Trung, shot down the RF-8A.
+While Bảy and the other MiG-17s were engaging the F-8s, the lead Mig-17, piloted by Phan Thanh Trung, shot down the RF-8A.